rachel-labri-tipton/sei-project-1-tetris/readme.md

 ## Phase IV: Keeping score

 Another part of the game I found interesting was putting in place the function that cleared out a full row.
-Here's what it looks like.
-I personally also love the sound I chose for when a person scores.
-Here is the addScore() function.
+I personally also love the sound I chose for when a person scores!
+Here is the addScore() function:
 ```
 function addScore() {
   for (let i = 0; i < 199; i += rowLength) {